saps2412/SpineNuancesWebsite/content/english/blog/ostaPek_carbon_composite_part_one_biology.md

 Switching from the material surface to the actual implants, “more space for bone” is a key design principle for the [ostaPek® intervertebral cages](https://spinenuances.com/products).
 Thin walls and a light architecture allow for a large volume of bone graft within the cage and a maximized surface of graft in contact with the end plates.

-With the awareness that a successful spinal procedure is the result of multiple factors, we believe the [ostaPek® material](https://saps2412.github.io/sales_mktg/what_is_ostaPek_and_why.pdf) and implants have a relevant contribution in the fusion process, bringing a new level of function, security, and physiological satisfaction to the patients.
+With the awareness that a successful spinal procedure is the result of multiple factors, we have designed the [ostaPek® material](https://saps2412.github.io/sales_mktg/what_is_ostaPek_and_why.pdf) and implants to optimize the fusion process, bringing a new level of function, security, and physiological satisfaction to the patients.

 ---